-Remember that these clients associate high price with high value.
+Remember that these clients associate high prices with high value.

-3) Following up and staying in touch with past clients is always important, as already discussed in this article of mine.
+3) Following up and staying in touch with past clients is always important, as discussed in my article here.

 But it’s even more important in the high-end real estate market.

-By doing that, it will be more likely that you generate referrals.
+By doing that, it will be more likely that you will generate referrals.

 By the way, even when you stay in contact with buyer or seller clients that are not yet on the high-end level, someday they might be.